 Street involvement

-In providing care for OUD patients who are adolescents, special care should be taken, and treatment initiation should be limited to prescribers who are comfortable with this specific population.
+In providing care for OUD patients who are adolescents, special care should be taken, and treatment initiation should be limited to prescribers who have the knowledge, skills and resources to treat specific population.
 It is recommended that a full range of treatment options be available to youth in need of treatment.
 Furthermore, treatment should be developmentally-appropriate, youth-centred, trauma-informed, confidential, and include family involvement whenever possible or appropriate.
 Treatment should be tailored to the patient and individualized whenever possible.
 Recovery oriented care, with the goal of complete cessation of opioid use should be an option for these individuals, with early intervention preferred.
 In addition to that, treatment and intervention plans should include services in other domains (e.g. vocational, educational, recreational, medical, family, and legal).

 Buprenorphine/Naloxone is first-line for treatment of adolescents, but it is important to note that this would be considered off-label use due to age, and lack of evidence.
 Induction, stabilization, and maintenance dosing of OAT is similar to that in adults.
 The pharmacotherapy decisions are similar to adults, including the structure and safety measures of OATP.
 The psychotherapeutic approaches however, may differ.
 Treatment approaches should include non-confrontational techniques, and the expectation of erratic attendance and retention.
 Appropriate involvement of family supports, referral or sessions to address other needs of adolescents (e.g. educational, vocational, housing, STIs, HIV, and pregnancy prevention, and skills training needs) are encouraged.
 A prescriber should understand when referral for counselling, psychiatric assessment, and psychotherapy is required.